vygr/ChrysaLisp/doc/STRUCTURE.md

 ### Bits

 Allow you to define a set of bit masks.
-Again you can set the initial bit offset and each subsequent bit the mask is shifted left by 1.
+Again you can set the initial bit offset and for each subsequent bit the mask is shifted left by 1.

 ```
 (def-bit 'alf 2)